ANIM 103, 3D Art I, 3 Units

 CINE 494, Production Capstone, 3 Units

-This course provides opportunity for groups of students to create a culminating television, documentary, or narrative fiction project that integrates the learning from previous production courses in the major and serves as a portfolio for the students involved.
+In this course, groups of students create a culminating television, documentary, or narrative fiction project that integrates learning from previous production courses in the major and serves as a portfolio for the students involved.
 With approval, the project may be a creative reel or individual portfolio.
 All projects must be approved according to department guidelines.
 Course may be repeated for up to 6 units toward graduation.
-Meets the General Education Requirement: Integrative and Applied Learning.

 CINE 495, Special Topics, 3 Units